 Paper size 210 x 310 mm

 Reference: Physick 586, Cleverdon 298 ,35.
 The wood engraving was originally cut for Chaucer’s ‘Canterbury Tales’ published by ‘The Golden Cockerel Press in 1929.
-It was used for the initial letter ‘O’ and an illustration on page 44, volume ll of Chaucer’s ‘Canterbury Tales’, published by The Golden Cockerel Press,1929.
+It was used for the initial letter ‘O’ and an illustration on page 44, volume ll of ‘Canterbury Tales’.
 The edition was number 63 in the publications of the Golden Cockerel Press.
-Even today, it is highly prized by collectors.
-It is a set of four large books.
+The set of four large books is highly prized by collectors.